Benchopt: Reproducible, efficient and collaborative optimization benchmarks: Third example: How standard is a benchmark on ResNet18?

 \myparagraph{Results}

 The results of the benchmark are reported in \autoref{fig:resnet18_sgd_torch}.
 Each graph reports the test error relative to time, with an ablation study on the solvers parameters.
-Note that we only report selected settings for clarity but that we run every possible combinations.
-The results are available in the supplementary materials as a user-friendly interactive \HTML{} file.
+Note that we only report selected settings for clarity but that we run every possible combinations.\footnote{The results are available online as a \href{https://benchopt.github.io/results/benchmark_resnet_classif_benchmark_resnet_classif_benchopt_run_2022-05-03_10h31m54.html}{user-friendly interactive \HTML{} file}}.

-Firstly, we see that reaching the state of the art for a vanilla ResNet18 is not straightforward.
+Firstly, reaching the state of the art for a vanilla ResNet18 is not straightforward.
 On the popular website \href{https://paperswithcode.com/}{Papers with code} it has been so far underestimated.
 It can achieve 4.45\% and 2.65\% test error rates on \emph{CIFAR-10} and \emph{SVHN} respectively (compared to 4.73\% and 2.95\% -- for a PreAct ResNet18 -- before that).
-What our ablation study shows, is that a variety of techniques is required to reach it.
+Our ablation study shows that a variety of techniques is required to reach it.
 The most significant one is an appropriate data augmentation strategy, which lowers the error rate on \emph{CIFAR-10} from about 18\% to about 8\%.
 The second most important one is weight decay, but it has to be used in combination with a proper LR schedule, as well as momentum.
 While these techniques are not novel, they are regularly overlooked in baselines, resulting in underestimation of their performance level.

 This reproducible benchmark not only allows a researcher to get a clear understanding of how to achieve the best performances for this model and datasets, but also provides a way to reproduce and extend these performances.
 In particular, we also include in this benchmark the original implementation of Lookahead~\citep{zhang2019lookahead}.
 We confirm that it slightly accelerates the convergence of the Best SGD, even with a cosine LR schedule -- a setting that had not been studied in the original paper.